cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes later shared with me that among Edward's recovered papers was a letter addressed to his stepbrother, acknowledging the pain of their father's choice and offering a substantial portion of the great-uncle's Indian properties as reconciliation.
 The letter never reached William, intercepted by Hawthorne's men.

-When Katherine received William’s letter, she read it in silence, her fingers trembling slightly at the faded ink.
 "I was wrong.
 That’s all I can say now.
 Some things cannot be undone.
 Take care of the children."

-Katherine found the pocket watch on Edward’s desk, its repaired hinge gleaming.
+One morning, Katherine found a pocket watch on Edward’s old desk, its repaired hinge gleaming.
 She turned it over, tracing the E.B. initials—and suddenly saw William as a boy, cheeks smudged with oil, grinning as Edward guided his hands to fix it.
+There was also a note, she read it in silence, her fingers trembling slightly at the faded ink.
+"I have much to atone for—both as a brother and an heir.
+May the estate flourish under your care.
+I see now Edward was trying to protect us all.
+—William"

 Holmes later observed the replaced spring.
 “A child’s lesson remembered too late, Watson.
 Some fractures outlast even time.”